 That’s only the beginning.
 Using an expat VPN can also help you get around blocks put in place by a school, landlord, or workplace.
 In today’s world, especially in the US, there’s only one way to truly stay as private as possible: use a VPN.

-For more information on the best expat VPNs in general, visit our 5 Best VPNs for Expats guide.
+For more information on the best expat VPNs in general, visit our VPN for USA.

 Expat VPN Considerations